MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **Company ID/ClientID:** A Fiserv-assigned 8-digit identifier.

-**Client Logo:** Fiserv-assigned Client Logo or Digital Provider Expanded Logo, a unique 4-character alphanumeric identifier assigned by Fiserv
+**Client Logo:** Fiserv-assigned Client Logo or Digital Provider Expanded Logo, a unique 4-character alphanumeric identifier assigned by Fiserv.

 **Webhook URL:** A webhook URL is a user-defined HTTP endpoint that receives and processes the event requests.
 This URL is defined by you as the Client.